ImranShafiq14/GP2Coursework/GP2Coursework/ReadMe.txt

 Timer class
 Post Processing

 P.S.
-The following techniques/tasks were implemented but do not work correctly, as a result, these implementations were not committed to the master branch and are contained in seperate branches from the master/Coursework-Submission branches:
+The following techniques/tasks were implemented but do not work correctly, as a result, some of these implementations were not committed to the master branch and are contained in seperate branches from the master/Coursework-Submission branches:
 - Post Processing (contained in the 'PostProcessingTest' branch)
 - Mesh Manager (contained in the 'MeshManagerTest' branch)
+- Skybox (contained in master/Coursework-Submission branch, all functionality has been commented out).

 Each member contributed in finding and fixing bugs in each other's code.